sendchinatownlove/merchant-map/README.md

 4. Visit `http://localhost:3000` to see your app.
 5. Make changes to the code to see it update live.

-You will also need a Google Maps API key.
-Once you have it, make an `.env` file in the root directory and store your key as shown in the `.env.example` file.
+Make an `.env` file in the root directory and store your key as shown in the `.env.example` file.
+You will need the following keys and IDs in your `.env` file

+- Google Maps API key: You can get an API key by following the instructions from Google [here](https://developers.google.com/maps/documentation/javascript/get-api-key).
+- Map ID: Ask Jacob for this.

 # Creating a production build

-* `yarn build`
+- `yarn build`
-* See vitejs.dev for other plugins and tooling, such as using [Env variables](https://vitejs.dev/guide/env-and-mode.html)
+- See vitejs.dev for other plugins and tooling, such as using [Env variables](https://vitejs.dev/guide/env-and-mode.html)